{{ propApi.searchIcon }}

 Performance requirements for energy efficiency

-People often refer to Building Code of Australia (BCA) requirements being ‘6 stars’.
-However, the 6 stars requirement is actually one of a number of available pathways for compliance with the BCA energy efficiency requirements.
+People often refer to the National Construction Code (NCC) energy efficiency ’star rating’ requirements.
+However, the star rating pathway is actually one of a number of available pathways for compliance with the NCC’s energy efficiency requirements.

-The BCA is a performance-based code, meaning that it allows for a number of available pathways to comply with the mandatory performance requirements.
+The NCC is a performance-based code, meaning that it allows other methods of demonstrating compliance with the mandatory performance requirements which set the stringency which must be achieved.

-The objective of this performance requirements is to enable a building to facilitate the efficient use of energy for artificial heating and cooling, taking into account its location and surrounds.
+The objective of the performance requirements is to enable a building to facilitate the efficient use of energy for artificial heating and cooling, heated water and lighting taking into account its location and surrounds.

 This means the floor, wall, roof, windows, etc. of the building shall be constructed so the house maintains a certain level of thermal comfort naturally.
-Artificial heating and cooling can still be installed but the building design and materials used must maintains a certain level of thermal comfort naturally, thus reducing the amount of artificially heating and cooling needed.
-Ultimately, the BCA’s requirements aim to reduce greenhouse gas emissions via the efficient use of buildings’ services.
+Artificial heating and cooling can still be installed but the building design and materials used must maintain a certain level of thermal comfort naturally, thus reducing the amount of artificially heating and cooling needed.
+Ultimately, the NCC’s requirements aim to:

 The requirements consider the geological or geographic conditions found at the building site.
-Across the various climatic conditions found in Australia, some areas will be heating dominated and others will be cooling dominated.
+Therefore the actual stringency varies, as some areas will be heating dominated, others will be cooling dominated or temperate.

 Achieving compliance with performance requirements

-To meet the mandatory performance requirements P2.6.1, the BCA provides three different pathways, as well as the option to use a performance solution.
+To meet the mandatory performance requirements, the NCC provides three different pathways, or an option to use a performance solution.

-Using any of the pathways should result in a home having similar energy demands for maintaining an ambient temperature.
+Using any of the pathways should result in a home achieving a similar level of efficiency and comfort for a given location.

 These pathways include:

-This is the best-known method and uses software programs (e.g. BERS Pro, Accurate and First Rate 5) to assess the heating and cooling demands of a building to maintain an ambient internal temperature.
+This is the best-known method and uses accredited software programs under the Nationwide House Energy House Rating Scheme (NatHERS) scheme to assess the heating and cooling demands of a building to maintain an ambient internal temperature.

 These demands are compared to performance bands that indicate the ‘star rating’ of that building.

-Essentially, this method is like the recipe or checklist approach that you work through, complying with the individual provisions written into the BCA to achieve compliance.
+Solutions are generally based on an added nominal R-Value for walls, floors and ceilings.
+Essentially, this method is like the recipe or checklist approach that you work through, complying with the individual provisions of the NCC to achieve compliance.

-The ‘VURB’ pathway – Verification using a Reference Building V2.6.2.2
+The Verification Using a Reference Building V2.6.2.2 ‘VURB’ pathway

 Another type of performance solution

-The BCA also always allows a pathway for the development of another type of performance solution.
-This can be a unique solution that demonstrates the home meets the performance requirements of the BCA and is often demonstrated by expert judgement.
+The NCC also always allows a pathway for the development of another type of performance solution.
+This can be a unique solution that demonstrates the home meets the required performance of the NCC using:

 Selecting which pathway to use

-The various pathways have their benefits, so selecting the appropriate pathways should be done on a case-by-case basis.
-One of the key areas to consider is the consistency of the intended construction with traditional building methodologies or the need to have flexibility with the building elements.
+These various pathways each have relative benefits, so selecting the appropriate pathways should be done on a case-by-case basis.
+One of the key areas to consider is the ability to achieve the required stringency using the proposed materials and building methods.
+Some buildings, blocks or materials may demand more flexibility and some pathways allow compensation between elements.

 When using any of the pathways for energy compliance, there are additional considerations relating to installation of insulation, thermal breaks, building sealing and air movement that require consideration when detailing the external envelope of the building.